 Combine all the ingredients together in a large bowl

 Spoon the dough mix into the centre of a large clean cloth and tie the ends together to make a large ball of dough inside the cloth

 Put the dough ball cloth on a plate inside a large pot and fill with water

-Boil the pot for 3 to 4 hours, check occasionally that there is still sufficient water in the pot and top up as required.
+Boil the pot for 3 to 4 hours, check occasionally that there is still enough water in the pot and top up as required.

-Remove from the pot and open the cloth, turn the dumpling out onto another plate.
+Remove from the pot and open the cloth, turn the dumpling out on another plate.